tgilbert12990/daddyleagues-groupme-bot/README.md

     * config
 	* info
 	* img
+	* rings
 	* custom
 	* emoji
 	* youtube
 	* twitch
+	* alias**
   * key2: an  existing or new attribute in the key1 portion of config.xml
   * value: case-sensitive. the value. if not specified, key2 is delted from key1

+\*\*alias: you have the ability to add an alias to any command.
+For example, "advance" is stored in the "info" portion of the xml.
+To display it, you can send "?info advance" or just "?advance" normall (and assuming "?" is the prefix.
+But maybe you want to be able to just send "?adv" or "?sim" instead.
+You can set it up that way!
+In the chat with the admin bot, just send "?set alias adv info advance" or "?set alias adv advance", either way will work.

 ---